Generating C# from Class Diagram in Visual Studio?

 1. Save your work via the File menu.

-2. Now comes the code generation.
-Select the menu Update Code on Diagram Navigator.
+2. Now it's time for code generation.
+Click the Update Code button in the Diagram Navigator.

 Update code

 3. Check the Solution Explorer.
-You should see a list of generated file.
-You can open them to fill in the code body.
+You should see a list of generated files.
+You can open them to fill in the method bodies.

 Code generated

 4. This is the end of the tutorial.
-Instead of closing Visual Studio now, you may try something more by editing the code like to add, rename or delete class, properties and operations, and select Update UML Model from Diagram Navigator, and observe the changes that will make in the class model.
+Instead of closing Visual Studio now, you may try something more by editing the code, like adding, renaming, or deleting classes, properties, and operations.
+Then select Update UML Model from the Diagram Navigator and observe the changes that are made to the class model.
 Enjoy!